edandersen/blazor-desktop-crossplatform-sample/readme.md

 # Cross platform Blazor Desktop example

-This sample shows a Blazor Desktop (using the offical APIs coming in .NET 6) app running in both a web browser and in a WinForms and WPF wrapper.
+This sample shows a Blazor Desktop (using the official APIs coming in .NET 6) app running in both a web browser and in a WinForms and WPF wrapper.
 This uses the default Blazor Server template as an example which is a bit prettier than the one on the .NET 6 Preview 2 announcement post.

 Code shared between the Blazor Desktop app and the Blazor Server apps is in the WebviewAppShared Razor class library.